Hot Cross Buns (Easy & Traditional Easter Recipe)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Easter Hot Cross Buns: When I think of Easter and the foods we serve, several immediately come to mind.
-Hot Cross Buns are always on that list!
+Easter Hot Cross Buns: When I think of Easter and the foods we serve, a few favorites immediately come to mind-and hot cross buns are always at the top of the list.

 History of Hot Cross Buns